cwig/start_follow_read/README.md

 ```
 conda env create -f environment.yml
 ```

+The environment is activated as `source activate sfr_env`.

 You will need to install the following libraries from source. warp-ctc is needed for training.
 PyKaldi is used for the language model.
 A pretrained Start, Follow, Read network can run